Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 ::

-  blobxfer.py mystorageacct container0 myblobs --upload --rsakey myprivatekey.pem
+  blobxfer.py mystorageacct container0 myblobs --upload --rsaprivatekey myprivatekey.pem

 The above example commandline would encrypt and upload files contained in ``myblobs`` using an RSA private key named ``myprivatekey.pem``.
 Although an